Chair, MA Critical Theory and the Arts; philosopher

 Frances Fox Piven has been among the most incisive, humane and engaged voices on the left for decades in the struggle for voter rights, welfare rights, working people’s rights, and social reform.
 She is the co-founder of the National Welfare Rights Organization and the author of Challenging Authority: How Ordinary People Change America, The War at Home, and Labor Parties in Postindustrial Societies.
 Her many other books include Poor People’s Movements, Regulating the Poor, The Breaking of the American Social Compact, Why Americans Don’t Vote, and Why Americans Still Don’t Vote, co-authored with Richard Cloward.

-Frances Fox Piven will be returning to CTA this year to discuss contemporary questions of political activism with students and faculty.
+Frances Fox Piven will be returning to CTA this year to discuss contemporary questions of political activism in conjunction with the Serious Times Lecture Series.

 Dance critic; Visiting lecturer